 The brilliantly written and directed crime drama from Michael Mann follows master criminal Neil McCauley (Robert De Niro) as he pulls off a series of heists in LA.
 In pursuit of McCauley is the obsessive Lieutenant Vincent Hanna (Al Pacino).
 Both men at the same time are dealing with upheavals in their personal lives and form mutual respect even as they try to derail each other’s plans.

-After the Screening: A conversation with stars Robert De Niro, Al Pacino, director Michael Mann, and producer Art Linson.
+Before the Screening: A conversation with stars Robert De Niro, Al Pacino, director Michael Mann, and producer Art Linson.
 Moderated by journalist and filmmaker Bilge Ebiri.

 Bilge Ebiri is a film critic and editor for New York magazine/Vulture.
 His work has appeared in the New York Times, the Village Voice, Rolling Stone, Bloomberg Businessweek, and the Criterion Collection.